fightformanhood/fight-for-manhood-site/src/program.md

     <div class="ffm-center">
       <h2 class="ffm-sectionTitle">Ready?</h2>
       <p class="ffm-lead">
-        Stop observing.
-Step into the fight.
+        Stop making deals with drift.
+Stop letting shame run your life.
+        Step into the light, take responsibility, and fight like a man who belongs to God.
       </p>
       <div class="ffm-ctaRow">
         <a class="ffm-btn primary" href="/apply/">Apply for the next cohort</a>